Opinion | Are Biden and Democrats in the process of redefining bipartisanship?

 Thinking about the proposed coronavirus economic aid package, do you think the Biden administration is making a good faith effort to work with Republican Congressional leaders?

-A solid 57 percent say the administration is making a good faith effort to work with Republicans, while only 40 percent say it is not.
+A solid 57 percent say the administration is making a good-faith effort to work with Republicans, while only 40 percent say it is not.

 Now consider this question: